 Maintain a firewall - The firewall is a security application that sits between your computer and the internet shielding your PC from unauthorised access.
 Any PC that you use to access the internet should use a firewall.
 We recommend that your Firewall is set to monitor both incoming and outgoing internet traffic - this ensures that you have control over information that enters and leaves your PC.

-Windows XP and Mac OS X have firewalls built into them.
+Modern Operating Systems have firewalls built into them.
 Consult your help menus for instructions on checking or setting up your firewall.
-In addition, you can download free firewall applications, or obtain a firewall in a commercially available product.

 Ensure that your computer software is up-to-date - You should regularly check for updates to your operating system and your most commonly used applications.
 If you have a Windows computer, you should visit the Windows Update site regularly.
 If you have an Apple computer running OS X, you should run the Software Update tool regularly.
 For patches/updates for any of your software applications, visit the software publisher's website.

 Look after your security details - remember that our staff will never ask you to tell us your Personal ID and Password in order to access your plans.
 Your Personal ID and Password are the key to accessing your Accounts and information online.
 You should keep these in a safe place, never share them with any one else, and change your password regularly to ensure its security.

 Phishing is a fraud technique commonly used to attempt to trick people into revealing their security number and password to fraudsters.